I've never asked God why I was in an

 about three dachshunds and a bakery.

-I looked at her and her beautiful innocence and felt so very
+I looked at her and her beautiful innocence and felt so grateful

-grateful that she is safely gathered in my home and under my protection.
+that she was safely gathered in my home and under my protection.

 I suspect this might be how our Father in Heaven feels about us when we